rkenfack/scopeJS/README.md

 ## Features

 ### DOM Manipulation
+scopeJS offers a consistent and robust api to process dom manipulation such as selection inserting etc...
+If your are familiar with jquery, the api will be easy to use.

 ### Routing

 ### Templating
+An angular like dom based templating
 ### XHR
 ### Animations
+The Animation module is a wrapper of the [web-animation](https://github.com/pyrsmk/qwest) library
 ### Observable class
+A class you can extend if you want to observe the properties of your instances and be notify when changes occure.
 ### Polyfills (Promise, CustomEvent, Dataset, request-/cancelAnimationFrame)
 ### Browser support
+scopeJS is supported by all major browser including IE9